paeneumbra/dotfiles/docs/refactoring.md

 - [ ] Revisit installer scripts
     - [ ] Needs to be run with the basic tools present on a brand new installation
+    - [ ] Installation probably should be split on complete tasks by tool...
+        - [ ] How to handle stow?
-    - [ ] pacman/brew with a minimal script run from curl
+    - [x] pacman/brew with a minimal script run from curl
-    - [ ] What about the git configuration
+    - [x] ~~What about the git configuration~~
 - [ ] Reconsider breaking macos to its own repository
     - macos has limitations because of the ssh setup (prevent personal commits with company email)
         - os specific configurations are growing
 - [ ] Backup script
 - [ ] Consider gum use cases to simplify configurations
 - [ ] Create a scratch shell with a file with a WIP note
-    - [ ] Maybe even encrypt
+    - [ ] Maybe even encrypted
+- [ ] Revisit ranger image preview for macos and wezterm.
+- [ ] Consider what to do against duplication of the brewfile and tasks
+- [ ] Move the decorator to root?
+To consider?

 ## Structure